 Fig. 1: Distribution Of Patients According to Gender.

-ILLUSTRATION: Among the 100 patients 64% are male and 36% are female.
-It was observed that the male population are more compared to females in emergency department.
+ILLUSTRATION: Among the 100 patients,ts 64% are male and 36% are female.
+It was observed that the male population are more compared to females in the emergency department.

 Table 2: Distribution of Patients according to age: